Kompany's anger and motivation

 "I don't believe that this will somehow knock us down or throw us off course.
 I'm sitting there in the dressing room and have the feeling that I can still win the Champions League with this team.
 Unfortunately not this season, so the disappointment is huge," said Joshua Kimmich.

 The national team captain didn't want to berate the referee.
 He preferred to talk about the performance.
 It wasn't great in the second leg.
-And PSG, with their dream team of Dembélé, Khvicha Kwarazchelia and Desiré Doué, proved in Munich that they can also play world-class defending when it's absolutely necessary.
+And PSG, with their dream strike force of Dembélé, Khvicha Kwarazchelia and Desiré Doué, proved in Munich that they can also play world-class defending when absolutely necessary.

 Their own team, on the other hand, "lacked a few things", analyzed Kimmich.
 Goals in the second leg first and foremost.
 "And we're chasing a deficit again.
 That's happened to us too often in recent weeks."
 And yet: "I have confidence in the team, in the coach, that something is really growing together.
 We were a bit closer this season."